sibhr/playground/neural-networks/notebooks/README.md

 Learning NN from <http://neuralnetworksanddeeplearning.com/>

-All CREDITS goes to <http://neuralnetworksanddeeplearning.com/>
+All CREDITS goe to <http://neuralnetworksanddeeplearning.com/>

 Thanks Michael Nielsen for your great  book!

+## Summary